Richard Ramirez: Investigation

 Lead detectives Frank Salerno and Gil Carrillo contacted the manufacturer of the shoes and were able to retrieve the soles.
 Upon the discovery of the make and distribution across the United States, only six of them existed in the men's size 11½.
 With five of them shipped to locations in Arizona, and one shipped to a shoe store in Los Angeles, it was evident that the one pair of its size and kind in the state of California belonged to the perpetrator.
-When it was discovered that the ballistics and shoe print evidence from the Los Angeles crime scenes matched the Pan crime scene, San Francisco's then-mayor Dianne Feinstein divulged the information, including the gun caliber, in a televised press conference.
+When it was discovered that the ballistics and shoe print evidence from the Los Angeles crime scenes matched the Pan crime scene, San Francisco's mayor Dianne Feinstein divulged the information, including the gun caliber, in a televised press conference.
 This leak infuriated detectives, as they knew the killer would be following news coverage, which gave him the opportunity to destroy crucial forensic evidence.
 Ramirez, who had indeed been watching the press, dropped his sneakers over the side of the Golden Gate Bridge that night.
 He remained in the area for a few more days before heading back to the Los Angeles area.